70 St Mary Axe: Development

 The profile is said to resemble a can of ham.

 The architectural design was created by Foggo Associates for Targetfollow, and planning permission was granted in 2008.
 Targetfollow sold the site to Nuveen in 2011 for £20m but development was delayed during the 2008 financial crisis.

 The sole tenant of 60 St Mary Axe agreed in 2014 to exit their lease early, and in 2015 Mace Group Ltd was appointed to build the project.
 Construction began that same year, and involved 400 workers, 90% of whom were employed through subcontractors.

 During development, the project was criticised by some for its shape and its size.

 Construction completed in Spring 2019, but the building did not open until later in the year.

-Attempted sale
+Subsequent sale

 US private equity firm Blackstone aimed to buy 70 St Mary Axe from owner Nuveen, but the bid failed in December 2024 because Blackstone's offer of £300m was below Nuveen's £322m asking price.
 An earlier plan to sell for £400m in 2022 was also abandoned due to lack of interest.

+In December 2025 it was announced that Nuveen had sold 70 St Mary Axe to Hayfin Capital Management and Capreon for a price of somewhere around £335m to £340m, with the purchase majority-funded by Hayfin, and debt financing provided by Santander and CaixaBank.